 - And finally, a good probiotic.
 Probiotics work to “kick out the bad guys” and restore proper gut flora.
 I recommend taking this while detoxifying; I do not believe you need to take it for maintenance afterward if you are fully healed and you eat well.
 The body is designed to function optimally without additional gut flora influencers.

 The herbs I mentioned can be utilized in cooking (although Wormwood is not very palatable) or in teas to help the body maintain symbiosis and minimize the risk of overgrowth on an everyday basis.
 Don’t overdo it.
-Time and the consequent reduction of stress, both in body and mind, will help too, as will subjugating your Ego and living toxicity-free.
-We are sick due to emotional suppression, however unintended.
-This is a fact.
+Time and the consequent reduction of stress, both in body and mind, will help too, as will rectifying your lower self, which may lead to suppression when you refuse to address it.
 Diatomaceous Earth on an empty stomach once daily can help as well (the particles of which destroy pathogens mechanically).
-Apple Cider Vinegar promotes the production of stomach acid, a main defense against pathogens, and also possesses anti-bacterial qualities in and of itself.
+Apple Cider Vinegar promotes the production of stomach acid, a main defense against pathogens, and also possesses antibacterial qualities in and of itself.

-Permanently reduce your intake of processed foods (go vegan if you wish: join the movement!!), suppressive drugs, lifestyles and behaviors.
-Trust the mind-body connection; aim to feed your soul and your mind.
+Permanently reduce your intake of processed foods (go vegan if you wish; join the movement!!), suppressive drugs, toxic lifestyles and behaviors.
+Trust the mind-body connection; listen to your inner wisdom and begin to decipher the real from the fake; aim to feed your earthly mind and your eternal soul.